If you are traveling to Quebec City, Canada a visit to Hotel de Glace is a must!

-Overnight guests at Hotel de Glace have their room from 9 p.m. to 9 a.m. so that the public has an opportunity to see the rooms from 10 am -8pm.
+Overnight guests at Hotel de Glace have their room from 9 p.m. to 9 a.m.
+This gives the public an opportunity to see the rooms from 10 am -8pm.

 This is again where layers are key.
-The temperatures in Quebec range from (-13°F to 41°F) in the winter which is why your gear is everything.
+The temperatures in Quebec range from (-13°F to 41°F) in the winter.
+This is why your gear is everything!

 Overnight guests have a required mandatory training session to help ease and assure guests the best practices for their safety and comfort.